Casey Commission and CHC: What Reform Means for Families

 CHC is where the NHS/social care boundary becomes concrete.
 When the NHS decides someone doesn't qualify, the local council must fund their care — often through means-testing that depletes family assets.
 When the NHS does fund, families pay nothing.
 The stakes at this boundary are enormous, and it's drawn differently in every part of England — for the detail on regional variation, see our CHC postcode lottery analysis, and for the ICBs actively cutting eligibility right now, our ICB CHC eligibility cuts breakdown.

 Citation capsule: NHS Continuing Healthcare eligibility in England fell from 31% of people assessed in 2017/18 to 17% in 2025/26 — a 14 percentage-point decline over eight years.
-Over the same period, CHC spending rose 17% while recipient numbers fell 9%, meaning the remaining budget is concentrated on a smaller, higher-acuity group.
-There is a near five-fold variation in eligibility rates between local NHS areas (Nuffield Trust, "All or Nothing", September 2025).
+Over a similar period, CHC spending rose 17% while recipient numbers fell 9.1% between 2017 and 2024, meaning the remaining budget is concentrated on a smaller, higher-acuity group.
+The number of adults eligible for CHC ranged from 20 to 95 per 50,000 adults between Integrated Care Boards — an almost five-fold difference (Nuffield Trust, "All or Nothing", September 2025).

 The Casey Commission is examining why CHC spends more on a smaller, higher-acuity group while the rate of new awards continues to fall.